AyushDhimann/Noodl/src/backend/README.md

 ### Using the Testing UI

 Navigate to `http://localhost:7000` in your browser.
-The UI is organized into tabs that allow you to test every feature of the backend:
+The redesigned UI is organized into tabs that allow you to test every feature of the backend:
+- **Generate:** Create new learning paths with real-time, persistent progress updates.
-- **Interactive Learner:** Simulate a user's journey through a lesson, with live progress tracking.
+- **Learn:** Simulate a user's journey through a lesson, with live progress tracking.
-- **Paths & Content:** Generate new learning paths with real-time, user-friendly progress updates.
-- **Users:** Create, manage, and view user profiles and their created paths.
+- **Data & Users:** Create, manage, and view user profiles and their created paths.
+Includes a "Danger Zone" for deleting paths.
-- **Progress & Scoring:** Track user progress and fetch scores.
 - **Mint NFT:** Award a certificate of completion.

 ---